Roadmap to getting started

-Like nearly all large-scale compute systems, users of both CHTC's High Throughput and High Performance systems prepare their computational work and submit them as tasks called "jobs" to run on execution points.
+Like nearly all large-scale compute systems, users of both CHTC’s High Throughput and High Performance systems prepare their computational work and submit them as tasks called jobs.
+These jobs run on execution points, which are the computers that perform the work.

-High Throughput Computing systems specialize in running many small, independent jobs (< ~20 CPUs/job).
-On the other hand, High Performance Computing systems speicalize in running a few, very large jobs that run on more than one node (~30+ CPUs/job).
+High Throughput Computing systems specialize in running tens to millions small, independent jobs.
+On the other hand, High Performance Computing systems specialize in running a few, very large jobs that use multiple computers working together on the same problem.

 Unlike the High Performance System, CHTC staff do not limit the number of jobs a user can have running in parallel, thus it is to your advantage to strategize your workflow to take advantage of as many compute resources as possible.